Jyothi119/usersessionai/README.md

 8.Eventhough the accuracy got decreased after performing sampling but the performance metrics was good.
 9.Then I normalized the data by using standard scalar method in python to normalize any big variances.
 10.After this I performed the exploratory data analysis to find the patterns.
-The final thing is training the model by using training data and then find the confusion matrix to describe the performance of my classification model.
+The final thing is training the model by using training data and then find the confusion matrix to describe the performance of my classification model. using matthew's corrleation coefficient i predicted the quality of my model using the values obtained from the confusion matrix.